What’s a River Pig?

 NW 13th Avenue: A Reflection of Portland’s Past

-Wandering down 13th Avenue of Portland's Pearl District is an opportunity to glimpse into Portland's rich history.
+Wandering down 13th Avenue in Portland's Pearl District is an opportunity to glimpse into Portland's rich history.
 The 13th Avenue Historic District was added to the National Register of Historic Places in 1987 and serves as a vibrant connection to the Pearl's gritty, industrial past.
 The district boasts twenty contributing buildings lining 13th Avenue that have preserved their cultural integrity and architectural qualities, which are essential to the area's history.
-This list of acclaimed structures includes the Pearl District Portfolio's Maddox Building (1906) 13th St. Lofts (1921), and both Davis ( 1912) and Johnson St. (1905) Downtown Self Storage.
+This list of acclaimed structures includes the Pearl District Portfolio's Maddox Building (1906), 13th St. Lofts (1921), and both Davis ( 1912) and Johnson St. (1905) Downtown Self Storage.

 The charm of 13th Avenue and the Pearl doesn't just come from the unique buildings and historical markers.
 It results from the vision and dedication of the local property and business owners, community members, and creative individuals in the Pearl District.
 Without them, the connection between the past and present would have been lost.
+We discovered a unique and little-known piece of Portland's history on 13th Avenue.
+One local business rose one level beyond the common lexicon, honoring a group of hardworking folks that made Portland what it is today—the River Pig Saloon.

 What is a River Pig?